Putney Hospital site - new primary school

-The proposed scheme also includes 24 flats at the northern end of the site for which planning permission was obtained in July 2010.
+The scheme also includes 24 flats at the northern end of the site for which planning permission was obtained in July 2010.
 Proceeds from the sale of the flats will help pay for the school.

 The area of the proposed development occupies only part of the original former hospital and nurses site.
 Those areas of the original hospital and nurses' home sites including car parks and access roads, which are outside the proposed development site, are to be reclaimed as common.

 A new access road and junction onto Lower Richmond Road and a new pedestrian crossing over Lower Richmond Road are proposed.

 What type of school will it be?

 The school would be an academy or free school, which means that it will be independent of local authority control.
 If planning permission is granted, it will provide 420 primary places from 2015 for children living in the west of the borough.

 The school will be an Academy or free school.
 No decision has been made about who will be the provider and the final decision will be made by the Department for Education.